brandttru/Focus-Bear-Onboarding/5. Docker & Local Development Setup/docker-intro.md

 # What is Docker and Why Use It?
+## Tasks
+### Research what Docker is and how it differs from virtual machines
+Docker is an application that "containerizes" a project for deployment.
+It bundles all packages and dependencies together so that it can run consistently on different systems.
+It is different in that it is lightweight and containers share host OS kernel instead of running guest OS on virtualized hardware.

+### Understand the benefits of using Docker in a backend development environment
+THe biggest benefit is having a consistent development environment.
+Since everyone's system is different, it removes the issue of some aspects working on one machine but not another.

+### Explore how containers help maintain consistency across different environments
+Since all the packages, dependencies, libraries etc are bundled together, it guarantees the app will run the same.

+### Review how Focus Bear uses Docker in backend services
+Since I do not have access to the Focus Bear repo I cannot see how Docker is being used specifically.
+Based on my experience with Docker and what I've learnt so far I can imagine docker-compose.yml will not be using hardcoded values and those are instead in a local .env.

+## Reflection
 ### How does Docker differ from a virtual machine?
 Docker is a platform that allows developers to build, package and run applications in containers.
 Containers include everything needed to run a program, such as code, runtime, libraries and dependencies.
 This ensures that the application runs the same across different environments.